keller-mark/metastasis-project/NOTES.md

 - The mouse xenograft models may not reflect human biology
   - Related: functions of mouse orthologs may be different than the human counterparts
 - Injection of human cancer cell lines into mouse aorta may not be realistic despite facilitating circulation and therefore metastasis
+  - Related: competition arising from the pooled cell line injection method may bias the results, as noted in the MetMap paper
 - Restricting to known ligand-receptor interactions documented in CellPhoneDB may introduce bias
 - Restricting to those ligand-receptor pairs for which both `partner_a` and `partner_b` have mouse orthologs may introduce bias